-What is the abc IVF Freeze and Share Programme?
+What is our Egg Freeze and Share Programme?

 With ‘Freeze and Share’, we provide you the chance to freeze your eggs for future use whilst helping another woman to have a baby using donor eggs.

 By choosing ‘Freeze and Share’ you will keep half the eggs collected and store mature eggs suitable for your future treatment, while donating the other half to someone who needs them.
-Your egg freezing treatment is free of charge, you only pay a total of £500 towards screening tests and medication.
+Your egg freezing cycle is free of charge, and you pay £750 towards screening tests and medication.
+Outline costing information is given below and full information will be provided to you before choosing to go ahead.

-‘Freeze and Share’ gives you the chance to help someone, and a cost-effective way to take control of your own fertility.
+‘Freeze and Share’ gives you the chance to help another woman or couple and to have treatment at a reduced cost.

 If you have any questions about Freeze and Share or how to start treatment please contact our experienced team who will be happy to help.